The Verification Process

 If you filed an amended tax return and you have been selected for verification you need to provide us with a signed photocopy of the IRS Form 1040X.
 This is in addition to submitting to us the Tax Return Transcript.

 We do not usually offer a student financial aid until the verification process has been completed.
 Therefore, the sooner you submit the materials requested, the sooner we will be able to offer you financial aid.
 In rare cases it is possible to be selected for verification after you have been offered financial aid.
 In this case you have 30 days to provide the requested documents.
 We reserve the option of cancelling a financial aid offer if the requested materials are not submitted within this time frame.
 If you need an extension of the deadline please contact your financial aid counselor.

-If you or your parents are not required to file a federal tax return, there is a place on the Verification Worksheet to indicate this.
-You must provide us with a detailed list of your income in the previous year.
+If you or your parents are not required to file a federal tax return we may request that confirm this in writing.
+We will ask you to provide us with a detailed list of your income in the previous year, and a copy of all of the IRS form W2 you have received from your employers..
 If the income was earned in foreign currency you must convert the currency to US dollars as of the date you completed the original FAFSA.
 If you indicated you did not file a federal tax return we may request from you a signed copy of IRS Form 4506-T. This form allows us to ask the IRS to confirm your status as a non-filer.
 This document gives UT Dallas permission to request confirmation of your tax filing status directly from the IRS.

 If you indicate you had no income in the previous year, you may be asked to document how it is you were able to support yourself.